Railways Planning To Upgrade Five Major Railway Stations - UrduPoint

 Railways Planning To Upgrade Five Major Railway Stations

-He said that improvement of passengers' amenities had been carried out by providing washrooms, drinking water and renovation of waiting rooms at various station buildings.
+He said that improvement of passengers' amenities had been carried out by providing washrooms, drinking water and renovation of waiting rooms at the buildings of various station.

 Regarding the Sama Satta-Amruka section, he said that the contract for the rehabilitation of the track had been awarded to the Frontier Works Organization (FWO) which was signed in March 2021 at a cost of Rs 7,735 million.